Miyako, Iwate: Climate

-Miyako straddles between a warm-summer humid continental climate (Köppen climate classification Dfb) and a hot-summer humid continental climate (Dfa), characterized by warm summers and cold winters.
+Miyako possesses a humid subtropical climate (Köppen climate classification Cfa) with cold winters and moderately hot and humid summers, narrowly avoiding an oceanic climate (Köppen climate classification Cfb), making it one of the only places in Japan which borders the climate classification.
+It also borders a hot-summer humid continental climate (Köppen climate classification Dfa).

 The average annual temperature in Miyako is 10.9 °C. The average annual rainfall is 1282 mm with September as the wettest month and February as the driest month.
-The temperatures are highest on average in August, at around 22.1 °C, and lowest in January, at around 0.5 °C.
+The temperatures are highest on average in August, at around 22.1 °C which barely avoids an oceanic climate classification under the Köppen climate classification system by .1c, and lowest in January, at around 0.5 °C.